alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 * £59.53 to APHA, if the country you’re exporting to demands that you send samples to test for specific pests Small importers will be eligible for a [discounted fee](https://www.gov.uk/government/publications/plant-export-services-application-for-concessionary-rates).

-##Exporting plants or grain outside the EU from Scotland or Northern Ireland
+##Exporting plants or grain from Scotland or Northern Ireland

 Contact Science and Advice for Scottish Agriculture (SASA) if you’re exporting from Scotland: